semaphore-protocol/website/versioned_docs/version-V2/guides/proofs.md

 const solidityProof = packToSolidityProof(fullProof.proof)
 ```

-The nullifier hash can be retrieved in the public signals of the Semaphore proof:
+Semaphore returns a new Solidity-compatible instance of the proof.

+### Retrieve a nullifier hash

+To get the Semaphore proof nullifier hash, access the proof's `publicSignals.nullifierHash` property--for example:

 ```ts
 const { nullifierHash } = fullProof.publicSignals